Highlights of Bitcoin 2025 Conference: Art Show, Transaction Fee Savings, Politicians, and a Pitbull

 Of course his panel was rehashing some old stuff about Bitcoin mining and how it could encourage investment in renewable energy.
 They’re not wrong; some historical polls showed that more than half of American bitcoin mining companies seek renewable energy sources.
 It’s just that there’s nothing new here.

-A few political types hit the stage next and talked about what Trump was doing or trying to do with Bitcoin.
 Former U.S. Treasurer Rosie Rios said, “Bitcoin is here to stay. … The train has left the station.”

-They didn’t mention that dumb dinner with attendees who probably dumped their TRUMP memecoin by the time they got dessert if one goes by the negative 15% price move that day.
-At least one Trum dinner attendee admitted that the dinner was lackluster and he didn’t even get Trump’s ear.
+They notably didn’t mention that dumb dinner with attendees who probably dumped their TRUMP memecoin by the time they got dessert if one goes by the negative 15% price move that day.
+At least one Trump dinner attendee admitted that the dinner was lackluster and he didn’t even get Trump’s ear.

 More baldly?
 “The food sucked,” said Bitcoin investor Nicholas Pinto.

-More Conference Day 1 Highlights:
+More Conference Highlights:

 Steak & Shake COO Dan Edwards says it can save 50% on transaction fees by accepting Bitcoin.
 Of course that’s compared to credit cards and their high swipe fees.
 Edwards also says Bitcoin is actually faster than credit cards.